Lunar Landing Research Vehicle: Control system

+The electronic control system for the Lunar Landing Training Vehicle was developed for NASA by Bell Aerosystems, Inc. which had engineering facilities in Niagara Falls, New York.
+All the controls were analog circuits using Burr-Brown transistor amplifier modules and other analog components.

-The electronic control system was designed with redundant channels that used 2 of 2 logic.
-The outputs of each primary channel were compared on a continuous basis.
-If a fault was detected in the primary control system, then control was automatically switched to an identical backup channel and the pilot immediately took measures to bring the vehicle to the ground.
-All the controls were analog circuits utilizing Burr-Brown transistor amplifier modules and other analog components.
+The system had redundant channels that used 2-of-2 logic: the outputs of each primary channel were compared continuously, and if a fault was detected in the primary control system, control was automatically switched to an identical backup channel and the pilot immediately took measures to bring the vehicle to the ground.